 services to DVR customers who are enrolled in a higher education training

-III.
-Agreements to Cooperate with Private Non-Profit Vocational Rehabilitation Service providers:
+X. Agreements to Cooperate with Private Non-Profit Vocational Rehabilitation Service Providers

 DVR uses a statewide service rate and fee payment structure and standardized specifications for the most commonly purchased services and products.
 Some of the most frequently purchased services from non-profit vocational rehabilitation service providers include: vocational evaluation, benefits analysis, supported employment, on-site job coaching and job development.
 Agencies wishing to provide these services sign a fee-for-service agreement with DVR which is renewed annually.